• Art magazine

 Read new posts immediately?
 Follow the Kunstplaza Magazine on Google News.

-photo by sam te Kiefte @samtekiefte, via unsplash
+Photo by Sam te Kiefte @samtekiefte, via Unsplash

-• We are constantly surrounded by rhythm
+1 We are constantly surrounded by rhythm

-• Every drum is different
+2 Each drum is different

-• How rhythm connects and communicate drums
+3 How rhythm connects and drums communicate

-• Drum circle as a joint experience
+4 Drum circles as a communal experience

-• About the healing effect of drumming
+5 On the healing effects of drumming

-• Drums improves communication
+6 Drumming improves communication

 We are constantly surrounded by rhythm